danny-125/Byte-Utility-Mod/README.md

 ### Usage:
 - Install Fabric 1.21.1 (the latest version)
-- Navigate to "%appdata%/.minecraft/Mods" and place the jar file in there and make sure to also have fabric api in your mods folder.
+- Navigate to "%appdata%/.minecraft/Mods" on Linux to ".minecraft/mods" on MacOS to "~/Library/Application Support/minecraft" and place the jar file in there and make sure to also have fabric api in your mods folder.
 - Piss off server owners!

 ### Story: